robertlangereis/my-ticketswap-frontend/README.md

 # My TicketSwap - Robert Langereis

+*NOTE THIS PROJECT IS STILL IN DEVELOPMENT*

-This is the frontend for the replica rebuilt, by Robert Langereis, as a final (individual) assignment for the Codaisseur Academy.
+This is the frontend webapp is a replica of Ticketswap (basic features), by Robert Langereis, as a final (individual) assignment for the Codaisseur Academy.
+We had 5 days to finish this final assignment.
+Dev tech used for this client-side webapp:
+- React / Redux
+- JS/Node (incl.
+ES6)
+- CSS

 # How to run this webapp:
 1. Install the dependencies using npm install